JustroX/ipfs-client-docs/docs/files.md

 - cid `string` - The CID of the bundled file.
 - filename `string` - Desired filename of the downloaded file.
 - passphrase `string`- The passphrase used to decrypt the folder.
+This is optional if the passphrase was saved locally.

 #### Response